garyvdm/dbus-easy/docs/index.rst

 Installation
 ++++++++++++

-This library is available on PyPi as `dbus-next <https://pypi.org/project/dbus-next/>`_.
+This library is available on PyPi as `dbus-ezy <https://pypi.org/project/dbus-ezy/>`_.

 .. code-block:: bash

-    pip3 install dbus-next
+    pip3 install dbus-ezy

 Contributing
 ++++++++++++

-Development for this library happens on `Github <https://github.com/altdesktop/python-dbus-next>`_.
+Development for this library happens on `Github <https://github.com/altdesktop/python-dbus-ezy>`_.
 Report bugs or request features there.
 Contributions are welcome.

 License
 ++++++++

-This library is available under an `MIT License <https://github.com/altdesktop/python-dbus-next/blob/master/LICENSE>`_.
+This library is available under an `MIT License <https://github.com/altdesktop/python-dbus-ezy/blob/master/LICENSE>`_.

 © 2019, Tony Crisci